 Sunflower seeds can boost the metabolic benefits of keto thanks to their MUFAs, fiber, protein, and generally favorable nutritional profile.
 In addition, their nutrient composition helps increase satiety and slow down glucose release.

-Keto Recipes With Sunflower Seeds
+Delicious and Nutritious: Keto Recipes Featuring Sunflower Seeds

 If you have a bunch of sunflower seeds that you’d like to use up, there are many ways to go about it.
 You could simply sprinkle them over your keto cereal, yogurt, or salad.
 Or you can use them to make sunflower seed milk.
 Here are a couple of sweet ideas to consider: